zshi74/YouTube-Trending-Video-Analysis/README.md

 * Whether getting into trending requires same amount of views among different groups? or are they different?

 * Is there a relationship between views and number of tags when a video goes on trending?

-This is the first time I started using statistics knowledge in R to analyze problems.
-I hope you enjoy reading and have fun with this analysis.